kreauniv/comp308/source/stacks-and-scope.rst

     ; Remove all the parentheses
     sqrt + * a a * b b

-This is just the stack machine program written from right to left order!
+This is just the :index:`stack machine` program written from right to left order!
 For this reason, programs like the ones we wrote for the :rkt:`stack-machine` are said to be "postfix notation" while LiSP's notation is also called "prefix notation".
 LiSP's notation admits variadic functions (functions which can take any number of arguments such as :rkt:`+`) whereas with the postfix notation the "arity" of an operator, or "words" as operators are called in such languages, is in general fixed.
 "Arity" refers to the number of arguments to a function or procedure.

 .. admonition:: **Aside**